 Let your architect or design professional know what lighting you want in each room because the lighting design plan forms part of the construction drawings.
 The lighting symbols page will help you understand your lighting design plan.

-Now it’s time for the lighting catalogs and maybe a visit to your lighting showroom.
+Take a look at the lighting design techniques page to determine what sort of fixtures you can use to create your lighting scheme.
+Then it’s time for the lighting catalogs and maybe a visit to your lighting showroom.

 You might also enjoy reading these other pages on home lighting design.